Swapnil-J-Patil/Delightful_Animations/README.md

 Got an awesome animation to share?
 Feel free to contribute!
 Fork the repo, add your animation, and submit a pull request.

+## 🛠️ License

+This project is licensed under the MIT License.

 ## 🌟 Show Your Support

 If you find this repository helpful, don’t forget to ⭐ star the repo!